 Our information security and engineering functions, led by our Vice President of Operational Engineering, help identify, assess and manage the Company's cybersecurity threats and risks.
-These teams identify and assess risks from cybersecurity threats by monitoring and evaluating our threat environment and our industry's risk profile using various methods including, for example manual and automated tools (including firewalls and endpoint protection); subscribing to and analyzing reports and services that identify cybersecurity threats; conducting scans of our environment; evaluating threats reported to us and coordinating with law enforcement concerning certain threats; conducting threat assessments of both internal and external threats; conducting vulnerability assessments to identify vulnerabilities; working with third-parties to conduct testing and tabletop exercises; and using external threat intelligence feeds.
+These teams identify and assess risks from cybersecurity threats by monitoring and evaluating our threat environment and our industry's risk profile using various methods including, for example manual and automated tools (including firewalls and endpoint protection); subscribing to and analyzing reports and services that identify cybersecurity threats; conducting scans of our environment; evaluating threats reported to us and coordinating with law enforcement concerning certain threats as may be appropriate; conducting threat assessments of both internal and external threats; conducting risk, threat and vulnerability assessments to identify vulnerabilities; working with third parties to conduct testing and tabletop exercises; and using external threat intelligence feeds.